 I want to see a 6 hour marathoner break 4 hours.

-I love getting emails from people who have told me they made a breakthrough in their running by anything written on this site.
+I love getting emails from people who have told me they made a breakthrough in their running by following my training plans.

-A man I coach has dropped nearly an hour and half off his marathon best.
+A man I coached dropped nearly an hour and half off his marathon best.

 I have another athlete who has dropped 15 minutes off his half-marathon best.